'We want everyone's support to bring my son home and pray he is safe.'

 "We have asked the Presidium Network to help us and also the FCDO to help as well.
 We pray for him and hope he is safe."

-Mr Urey, who was born in 1977 and is from Manchester, and Mr Healey, born in 2000 and from Cambridgeshire, were not working for the Presidium Network, which helps to get aid into Kyiv.
+Mr Urey, who is 45 and from Manchester, and Mr Healey, 22, from Cambridgeshire, were not working for the Presidium Network, which helps to get aid into Kyiv.

 The organisation said the pair were driving to help a woman and two children to evacuate when they went missing.